Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 Paging to a virtual-memory paging file is slow.
 You must have enough physical RAM for the operating system, Excel, and your workbooks.
 If you have more than occasional hard disk activity during calculation, and you are not running user-defined functions that trigger disk activity, you need more RAM.

 As mentioned, recent versions of Excel can make effective use of large amounts of memory, and Excel 2007 and Excel 2010 can handle a single workbook or a combination of workbooks using up to 2 GB of workbook memory.
 64-bit Excel can handle larger workbooks.
-For more information, see the "Large Data Sets and 64-bit Excel" section of  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).
+For more information, see the "Large Data Sets and 64-bit Excel" section in [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).

-A rough guideline for efficient calculation is to have enough RAM to hold the largest set of workbooks you need to have open at the same time, plus 256 MB or 512 MB for Excel and the operating system, plus additional RAM for any other running applications.
-You can check how much memory that Excel is using in Windows Task Manager.
+A rough guideline for efficient calculation is to have enough RAM to hold the largest set of workbooks that you need to have open at the same time, plus 256 MB or 512 MB for Excel and the operating system, plus additional RAM for any other running applications.
+You can check how much memory Excel is using in Windows Task Manager.

 *Figure 4.
 Windows Task Manager showing Excel memory usage*